 The gate is a short groove with a small cross-sectional area to connect the runner and the cavity.
-Therefore, the cross-sectional area should be small in order to obtain :
+Therefore, the cross-sectional area should be small to obtain :

 - Soon after the cavity is injected full, the gate will be solidified